-Balikatan 25: JOTC completes Helocast Insertion Training
+Balikatan 25: JOTC Completes HELOCAST Insertion Training

 |0

-This work, Balikatan 25: JOTC completes Helocast Insertion Training, by SSG Brenden Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Balikatan 25: JOTC Completes HELOCAST Insertion Training [Image 19 of 19], by SSG Brenden Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.